fsantiag/fsantiago.info/content/articles/2018/07/05/integrating-your-blog-with-a-continous-delivery-pipeline.md

     script: make publish

 Very simple, right?
 Every time a commit from now on, Travis will automatically pick my changes and build my project.
-As you can see, this yaml tells Travis to install a base structure for a python application (version 3.6), install all the dependencies of my application using pip and finally to run the `make publish` command to build my blog.
+As you can see, this yaml tells Travis to install a base structure for a python application (version 3.6), install all the dependencies of my application using pip and finally to run the *make publish* command to build my blog.
 Oh, I also added the cache tag to prevent downloading dependencies every build!

-## 2. Automating the VPS deployment
+## 2. Automating the deployment on the Virtual Private Server
 Nice, at this point the blog was building fine, but I wanted more!
 I wanted Travis to deploy to my production server every single commit.
 Let's do this!
 Once again, I started we some reading to understand about options.
 Finally, I decided to use rsync to copy my blog files over SSH and here is how I broke down the tasks: